 This Prospectus relates to the offering by Nu Skin International, Inc. ("NSI"), an affiliate of Nu Skin Asia Pacific, Inc. (the "Company"), of options (the "Distributor Options") to purchase 1,605,000 shares of Class A Common Stock, the offering by the Company of 1,605,000 shares of Class A Common Stock to be issued upon the exercise of the Distributor Options, the offering by the Company to its employees of 109,000 shares of Class A Common Stock in connection with the awarding of employee stock bonus awards, and the offering by NSI and its affiliates (other than the Company) (the "Rule 415 Selling Stockholders") of 1,250,000 shares of Class A Common Stock to their employees as employee stock bonus awards.
-The offering of the Distributor Options, the underlying shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards are collectively referred to as the "Rule 415 Offerings."
+The offering of the Distributor Options, the shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards are collectively referred to as the "Rule 415 Offerings."
 See "Rule 415 Selling Stockholders" and "Plan of Distribution."
 The Company will not receive any proceeds from the distribution of shares by the Company and the Rule 415 Selling Stockholders in connection with the employee stock bonus awards.
 The Company will receive the proceeds from the issuance of shares in connection with the exercise of the Distributor Options.

 Each share of Class A Common Stock entitles its holder to one vote, and each share of Class B Common Stock (the "Class B Common Stock", together with the Class A Common Stock, the "Common Stock") of the Company entitles its holder to ten votes.
-All of the shares of Class B Common Stock are held by the existing stockholders (the "Existing Stockholders") of the Company prior to the consummation of the Reorganization.
+All of the shares of Class B Common Stock are held by the existing stockholders (the "Existing Stockholders") of the Company prior to the consummation of the Reorganization and certain of their affiliates.
 Each share of Class B Common Stock is convertible into one share of Class A Common Stock at the option of the holder of Class B Common Stock and in certain other instances.
 See "Description of Capital Stock--Common Stock--Conversion."

-In addition to the shares underlying the Distributor Options and the employee stock bonus awards, the Company has registered 9,100,000 shares of Class A Common Stock, including 4,750,000 shares being offered by the Company and 4,350,000 shares being offered by certain selling stockholders (the "Selling Stockholders"), for issuance and sale in connection with underwritten offerings (the "Offerings") of such shares of Class A Common Stock.
-Certain of the Selling Stockholders have granted the U.S. Underwriters and the International Managers options to purchase up to 1,058,342 shares and 306,658 shares of Class A Common Stock, respectively, solely to cover over-allotments, if any.
-Of the 4,750,000 shares being offered by the Company in the Offerings, 218,548 shares are to be sold directly by the Company in connection with the Company's reserved share program.
-After consummation of the Offerings, the Existing Stockholders will beneficially own shares of Common Stock having approximately 98.6% of the combined voting power of the outstanding shares of Common Stock.
+In addition to the Distributor Options and the shares of Class A Common Stock offered hereby, 10,465,000 shares of Class A Common Stock were issued and sold by the Company and certain selling stockholders (the "Selling Stockholders") in underwritten offerings (the "Offerings") which were consummated on November 27, 1996.
+Of the 10,465,000 shares of Class A Common Stock sold in the Offerings, 4,750,000 shares were offered and sold by the Company, including 218,548 shares which were sold directly by the Company in connection with its reserved share program, and 5,715,000 shares were offered and sold by the Selling Stockholders, including 1,365,000 shares subject to options granted by certain of the Selling Stockholders to certain of the Underwriters solely to cover over-allotments.
+The Existing Stockholders and certain of their affiliates beneficially own shares of Common Stock having approximately 98.2% of the combined voting power of the outstanding shares of Common Stock.

-Prior to the Offerings and the Rule 415 Offerings, there has been no public market for the Class A Common Stock.
-See "Plan of Distribution" for information relating to the factors to be considered in determining the initial public offering price of the shares of Class A Common Stock and the exercise price of the Distributor Options offered hereby.
+Prior to the Offerings, there was no public market for the Class A Common Stock.
+See "Plan of Distribution" for information relating to the factors considered in determining the exercise price of the Distributor Options offered hereby.